Joining the Women and Gender Constituency: Obtaining observer status and meeting Constituency criteria

 - How does your organization plan to engage in the WGC?

-Please send your responses to Bridget Burns (firstname.lastname@example.org) and Ms. Ndivile Mokoena (email@example.com).
+Please send your responses to Bridget Burns (email@example.com) and Ms. Ndivile Mokoena (firstname.lastname@example.org).
 Membership of new CSOs and networks will be confirmed by the co-focal points of the WGC.
+You can find the full information how to get engaged as an individual or if your organization is not admitted to the UNFCCC here.

 While the Constituency is for civil society members, and the Advocacy team is for those actively engaged in climate change policy, the Constituency has established and hosts a Women’s Caucus and respective mailing list.
 The Caucus is a space for all those interested in women’s human rights and gender equality to network, share and collectively advocate.
 This list may be joined through signing up on the homepage of our website.
 Women’s Caucus meetings are organized during the official meeting time for the Women and Gender Constituency at each meeting and intersessional of the UNFCCC.
+You can find the full information how to get engaged as an individual or if your organization is not admitted to the UNFCCC here.

 Voluntary: Members may withdraw their involvement from the Constituency at any time through a written request to the WGC co-Focal Points Bridget Burns and Ndivile Mokoena.